Skip to content

 Otherwise, there is a pesky situation in which you or your team members may not be able to access Voice through your Google accounts.

-If you’re using Google Voice for Google Workspace, admins actually need to assign each user a Google Voice license before assigning phone numbers (and each number can only be assigned once).
-When admins forget to turn on Google Voice for each individual account or accidentally re-assign a phone number, this could cause issues that team members can’t fix on their own.
+If you’re using Google Voice for Google Workspace, admins need to assign each user a Google Voice license before assigning phone numbers (and each number can only be assigned once).
+When admins forget to turn on Google Voice for each individual account or accidentally re-assign a phone number, this could cause issues team members can’t fix on their own.

 Though it’s a fairly easy fix — licenses and phone numbers can be managed through the “Users” section of the Google Admin console — getting started with Google Voice for business can be a huge hassle.